liana-p/indie-game-store/README.md

 ### Analytics

-Add your preferred analytics (Google Analytics, Simple Analytics, etc.) to the layout if you want to track visits and sales.
+There is no analytics included.
+If you want to use analytics, you can add it yourself.

 ### Detailed Cost Breakdown